manureta/suite/docs/usermanual/source/processing/processes/vector/feature.rst

 * A :term:`CRS` identifier can be provided to indicate the CRS of the geometry.
 The identifier is a standard EPSG code, such as ``EPSG:4326``.
 Some geometry input formats (such as GML) allow specifying the geometry CRS directly.
 * The name of the output attribute containing the geometry is ``geom``.
-* No other attributes are created.
+* No other attributes are created in the output feature collection.

 Examples
 --------